The infrastructure database.

 Slow runs

+When prod is on fire, a 15-minute plan is unacceptable.
 Every plan refreshes the entire state just to change three resources.

 Weak visibility